noamshamir/Nim/README.md

 <span class="spoiler"></span>
  <details>
  <summary>Click to reveal the solution</summary>

  My computer player's algorithm is based off the winning strategy for Nim.
-It's simple enough that human's can do it as well.
+It's simple enough that human's can implement it as well.

 ### Steps to implement the strategy
 _These same steps are used by my program_